paulrosen/abcjs/README.md

 Full documentation is here: [abcjs documentation](https://paulrosen.github.io/abcjs/)

+## Coronavirus Notice

+Like everyone else, my life is turned upside down since the beginning of the COVID-19 pandemic and I have fallen behind on answering questions and otherwise working on this project.

+But don't worry, this is still a high priority and I anticipate catching up before the end of April.

+Thanks for your patience, and please stay safe, stay home, and wash your hands.

 ## Supported by BrowserStack
 If you aren't using the same browser and machine that I use, you can thank [BrowserStack](https://browserstack.com/) for their support of this open-source project.